AgriMarketing Program: Step 3. Before you apply

 • all sources of funding for the proposed project to be funded under this program are identified

-2. If the above criteria are met, a more thorough review of your application will be done.
-This review will assess the following criteria:
+2. If the above criteria are met, a more thorough review of your application will be done to assess the following criteria:

 • your capacity to deliver the project, taking into consideration resources and timelines

-• the degree to which the proposed project can demonstrate a current or potential market opportunity or need
+• the degree to which your proposed project can demonstrate a current or potential market opportunity or need

 • your strategy to diversify into new and emerging markets

-• the project's impact to stakeholders and how it benefits the sector
+• your project's impact to stakeholders and how it benefits the sector

-• the applicant's performance on previous projects where you received AAFC funding, including administration of the projects
+• your performance on previous projects where you received Agriculture and Agri-Food Canada (AAFC) funding, including project administration

-• the sector's export potential and market access opportunities for example, recent or anticipated changes in market access, and the project's value for money
+• the sector's export potential and market access opportunities (for example, recent or anticipated changes in market access) and your project's value for money

-• the strategic merit of the project (that is, does your project link to the AgriMarketing Program Questionnaire provided with the application?)
+• the strategic merit of your project (that is, does your project link to the AgriMarketing Program Questionnaire provided with the application?)

-• how the activities complement or build upon previously completed AgriMarketing Program projects
+• how your project activities complement or build upon previously completed AgriMarketing Program projects

 3. The assessment process will determine an appropriate amount of funding for approved projects.
-This will be based on:
+This will be based on the:

 • reasonableness of proposed eligible expenses